MicrosoftDocs/ATADocs/ATADocs/use-case-forged-pac.md

 # Investigating Privilege escalation using forged authorization data attacks

 Microsoft constantly improves its security detection capabilities and the ability to provide near-real-time, actionable intelligence to security analysts.
 Microsoft’s Advanced Threat Analytics (ATA) helps to lead this change.
-If ATA detects a Privilege escalation using forged authorization data suspicious activity on your network and alerts you about it, this article will help you understand and investigate it.
+If ATA detects a Privilege escalation using forged authorization data suspicious activity on your network and alerts you about it, this article helps you understand and investigate it.

 ## What is a Privileged Attribute Certificate (PAC)?

-The Privilege Attribute Certificate (PAC) is the Data Structure in the Kerberos Ticket which holds authorization information, including group memberships, security identifiers and user profile information.
+The Privilege Attribute Certificate (PAC) is the Data Structure in the Kerberos Ticket, which holds authorization information, including group memberships, security identifiers, and user profile information.
 In an Active Directory domain, this enables authorization data provided by the Domain Controller (DC) to be passed to other member servers and workstations for authentication and authorization purposes.
 In addition to membership information, the PAC includes additional credential information, profile and policy information, and supporting security metadata.

 The PAC Data Structure is used by authentication protocols (protocols that verify identities) to transport authorization information, which controls access to resources.